Purity and Gaussianity bounded uncertainty relation: Conclusions

 \acknowledgments AM gratefully acknowledges financial support from the Belgian National Fund for Scientific Research (FNRS).
-This work was carried out with the financial support of the European Commission via projects COMPAS and QAP, the support of the Belgian Federal program PAI via the Photonics@be project, and the support of the Brussels-Capital Region, via project CRYPTASC.
+This work was carried out with the financial support of the European Commission via projects HIPERCOM, the support of the Belgian Federal program IAP via the P7/35 Photonics@be project, and the support of the Brussels-Capital Region, via project CRYPTASC.